anuket-project/anuket-specifications/CONTRIBUTING.md

 <a name="unresolved"></a>
 ### Unresolved Pull Requests Policy

-Pull Requests will be automatically labled as "**Unresolved**" when no consensus are reached during approval process.
+Pull Requests will be automatically labled as "**Unresolved**" (by GitHub automation flow or a similar automation mechanism) when no consensus is reached during approval process.

 Any Pull Requests that are labeled as "**Unresolved**" will be discussed during Technical Steering Comitee Meeting to take a decision on it by:
 - Finding Common Grounds to come to consensus.